 90s, and dewpoints in the lower 70s.

-and illness.
+not taken.
 The very Young, the elderly, those without air

 conditioning, and those participating in strenuous outdoor

 activities will be the most susceptible.
 Also, car interiors